Information for Schools

 In Years 2 and 3 participants will teach a typical NQT and RQT timetable, pro rata over four days.

 How much will it cost schools?

 In the Year 1 the cost to schools is the same as for a typical School Direct fee or salaried trainee through the ITE provider*.
-In Years 2 and 3 the schools pays the participant as a full time NQT and RQT.
+In Years 2 and 3 the school pays the participant as a full time NQT and RQT.
 In addition, there is an annual per participant fee paid to The Brilliant Club of £3,000 for maths and physics and £2,000 for all other EBacc subjects**.

 * There are some additional on costs for maths and physics salaried participants as a result of DfE bonus payments.